rossneilson/tabi-traveler/src/markdown/store/print1en.md

 locale: en
 ---
 Enoshima is a really important location for us.
 It is a small little island in the Shonan region of Kanagawa with fantastic views along the coast towards mount Fuji.
 It is a particularly romantic location and there is something truly other worldly as the sun sets below the horizon with the iconic Mount Fuji defining the scene.
 I hope this image brings you joy, relaxation and wonder in the same way that day made us feel.
-Prints are printed on Hahnemühle photo rag paper, go to FAQ for more informtation about this paper.
+Prints are printed on Hahnemühle photo rag paper, go to FAQ for more information about this paper.
 This was shot on a Nikon D5200 with a 35mm lens.